DJDanl/cpp-docs.pt-br/docs/mfc/reference/ctaskdialog-class.md

  O título do `CTaskDialog`.

  [in] *nIDCommandControlsFirst*
- A ID da cadeia de caracteres do primeiro comando.
+ A ID de cadeia de caracteres do primeiro comando.

  [in] *nIDCommandControlsLast*
- A ID da cadeia de caracteres do último comando.
+ A ID de cadeia de caracteres do último comando.

  [in] *nCommonButtons*
- Uma máscara de botões para adicionar ao `CTaskDialog`.
+ Uma máscara dos botões para adicionar ao `CTaskDialog`.

  [in] *nTaskDialogOptions*
- O conjunto de opções para usar para o `CTaskDialog`.
+ O conjunto de opções a serem usadas para o `CTaskDialog`.

  [in] *strFooter*
  A cadeia de caracteres a ser usado como o rodapé.